 Although the focus of these programmes is the various forces of nature, there’s plenty more for nature lovers to enjoy.
 Check out the Vampire Finch on the Galapagos islands, who feats on the blood of larger living birds like some avian mosquito.

-There’s loads more too, as the documentary examines the habitats and how nature had moulded them.
+There are loads more too, as the documentary examines the habitats and how nature had moulded them.
 You can see some great footage of bears, giant tortoises, iguanas and loads more.
-There’s even some otters which are notoriously difficult to film.
+There are even some otters which are notoriously difficult to film.
 If you like Otters, check out another current BBC documentary on the Shetland Islands.
 It’s called Simon King’s Shetland Adventure and you can stream the episodes on BBC iPlayer as they are broadcast.
 It’s about a wildlife photographer and his family who live on the remote islands to try and film some of the island’s natural inhabitants.
 It’s not taxing stuff and to be honest I did find the section where the placed cameras on cliff a bit silly.
 They put dramatic music in the background as the team rushed to get back erm before it went dark.
-There was the suggestion of peril and danger, except their wasn’t really any !
+There was the suggestion of peril and danger, except there wasn’t really any!

-Still it’s got some wonderful scenery and great camera work as usual from a BBC nature documentary.
-If you like these sort of shows, then also Wonders of the Coast Path should be accessible on your VPN too through the ITV Hub.
+Still, it’s got some wonderful scenery and great camera work as usual from a BBC nature documentary.
+If you like these sorts of shows, then also Wonders of the Coast Path should be accessible on your VPN too through the ITV Hub.
 Can’t use a VPN?
 Then you can also use something called Smart DNS for BBC access too.